jhamer85/1.-Fantasy-Football-Analysis/README.md

 -Track and visualize how rookie players' Average Draft Position (ADP) changes over time.

 🧠 **What I Did:**
--Collected ADP data from multiple time points via DynastyDataLab.com -Used Python to merge the data tables into a unified dataset by player -Imported the dataset into Excel to build trend visualizations -Created sparklines to show each player's ADP trajectory over time -Applied formatting to invert the Y-axis appearance (so lower ADP values appear higher on the graph) -Color-coded sparklines to reflect whether a player's ADP was trending up or down
+- Collected ADP data from multiple time points via DynastyDataLab.com
+- Used Python to merge the data tables into a unified dataset by player
+- Imported the dataset into Excel to build trend visualizations
+- Created sparklines to show each player's ADP trajectory over time
+- Applied formatting to invert the Y-axis appearance (so lower ADP values appear higher on the graph)
+- Color-coded sparklines to reflect whether a player's ADP was trending up or down

 🛠️ **Tools Used:**
--Python
--Pandas
+- Python
+- Pandas
--Microsoft Excel
+- Microsoft Excel
+- sparklines
+- conditional formatting

 🚧 Status:
 Complete and available for review.